 By that time, Dad’s kidneys had already shut down.
 He was no longer able to speak and was only minimally responsive, but I was able to tell him all the things that I needed to say.
 I told him a number of times that he could go if he needed to and that I would make sure Mom was taken care of.
 He still had the grip strength of a power weight lifter and I held his hand for what seemed like hours.
-Every time I spoke to him, he squeezed as hard as he could.
+Every time I spoke to him, he seemed to squeezed as hard as he could.
 My sister came down and we both slept on the floor next to his hospital bed that night.
 He was in the room that used to be my own bedroom from the time I was six months old until I turned 19.
 I recorded this video at 4:07 a.m. on Wednesday of Dad holding my hand.

 Dad had quite a few visitors on Wednesday, including my older cousin who had been a boy scout in Troop 80.
 He told some stories about those days and we both thought we saw Dad try to smile.
 I told him the story about how Dad got involved in the scouts in the first place — a boy whose name I don’t remember lived across the street from Dad and was a boy scout.
 Dad had a really expensive pair of binoculars that turned up missing and for some reason he suspected this kid had stolen them.
 So Dad decided to volunteer as a scout leader with the troop to see if this kid ever showed up with his binoculars.
-A week later, the kid/suspect quit the scouts for good (guilty?).
+A week later, the kid/suspect quit the scouts for good.
+(Guilty?).
 Years later, Dad was a beloved scout leader who had influenced dozens and dozens of young men and their passion for camping, hiking, canoeing, and general enjoyment of the outdoors.
 God works in mysterious ways!

 My sister’s family including her three kids came to see Pop on Wednesday and they all held his hands.
-My wife and two daughters all talked to Pop over the speaker phone and he had noticeable reactions to each of their voices.
+My wife and two daughters all talked to Pop from Sandusky over the speaker phone and he had noticeable reactions to each of their voices.
 I wondered if he was unable to remember each of us telling him it was okay to go since he could not remember other things from one moment to the next and perhaps that was why he was holding on.

 On Thursday, Dad fell back into the pattern of sleeping more than being awake.
 He had a few more visitors that afternoon.
 I meant to ask mom on Wednesday if she had called Dot Marker — but I forgot.
 Somewhere around 6:00 on Thursday evening, Mom wondered out loud if she should call her.
 The weather was beginning to get bad out and I knew Dot did not drive.
 Mom called her and gave her the update and asked if she wanted to come to see him.
 Because it was already getting dark, Dot suggested that she wait until Friday morning and she could then spend the entire day with Mom.
-Mom asked what I thought about that and I said I thought it might be too late.
+Mom asked what I thought about that and I said I thought that might be too late.
 Mom tried to talk her into coming down and spending the night, but Dot had too many health issues and nighttime treatments of her own to be able to do that.
 We finally talked her into letting me come to pick her up to spend an hour or two with Mom and Dad on Thursday.

 I had no idea where Dot lived and Mom is not the greatest at giving specific directions.
 I have a GPS, but Mom had no street address and Dot isn’t listed in the phone book.
 It’s just one house among many on a country road and mom simply knew how to get there.
 On top of everything else it was getting dark.
 We almost decided to have Mom go and get her instead of me, but I knew she didn’t want to leave.
 We finally thought to look up Dot’s son’s address in the phone book, which is just a few doors down from her.
 I found his house on a satellite map using my phone.
 From there, Mom was able to pick out Dot’s house and point it out to me.
 By now it was past 6:30 and it was about a 20 minute one-way drive to Dot’s house.
 I made it there without any trouble and got back home around 7:25.

 Mom, Dot, and I went into Dad’s room and Dot told him that she was there.
 His breathing had changed to a very short and quick inhale/exhale with a delayed pause before the next very short and quick inhale/exhale.
 That ended at 7:36 and Pop was gone.
-A longer phone call with Dot; further difficulty in finding her house on the satellite map; a wrong turn or worse road conditions = any one of these might have resulted in not getting back in time.
+A longer phone call with Dot; further difficulty in finding her house on the satellite map; a wrong turn or worse road conditions = any one of these might have resulted in us not getting back in time.

 I think it was probably a little bit after 9:00 that I took Dot back home that night.
 I dropped her off and glanced at the clock in my car = 9:36.
 Every night at 9:30, Annunciation Radio broadcasts an audio praying of the rosary.
 Being out of range of their radio broadcast signal, I reached down for my phone to listen through the Annunciation Radio app, but I then realized I had left my phone back at Mom’s house.
 So I just prayed quietly to myself on the ride home.
 The snow was picking up and the road was beginning to get a bit slippery.
 At the base of the hill just before getting back onto the highway, I saw two deer standing right in the middle of my lane in the road.
 They did not move as I approached — literally deer in my headlights.
 I slowed down and then came to a complete stop about 50 feet away.
-I again instinctively reached for my phone to snap a photo, but it was still not there and I was unable to capture the shot.
-For what seemed like minutes, but was probably not more than 5 or 10 seconds, those two deer just stared at my car and walked a few slow steps on the pavement before sprinting off down a side road to my right.
+I again instinctively reached for my phone to snap a photo, but it still was not there and I was unable to capture the scene.
+For what seemed like minutes, but was probably not more than 5 or 10 seconds, those two deer just stared at my car and walked a few slow steps on the pavement before eventually sprinting off down a side road to my right.

 Friday afternoon, as I was driving back to Sandusky to pick up my wife and daughter, I saw about 15 deer on the hillside next to the Harrison County home on Route 250.